johnston9/MS3-Shot-Caller/README.md

 <img src="documentation/readme-images/brut-user.png" width="50%">
 </h2>

-- If a user tries a brute-force entry using a known view, e.g. get_depts, or a view that takes an argument without the argument, e.g. get_dep, or a view that takes an argument with a correct argument, e.g. get_dep/camera they will get an Internal Server Error message.
+- If a user tries a brute-force entry using; <br>
+  1. A known view, e.g., /get_image.<br>
+  2. A view that takes an argument but without the argument, e.g., /get_dep.<br>
+  3. A view that takes an argument with a correct argument, e.g., get_dep/camera. <br>
+  they will get an Internal Server Error message.

 <h2 align="center">